RayyyFirst/LawvLibV1/README.md

 ---

 ## §3.
 Surrender of Dignity
-You waive all rights to seriousness, being yourself, for the duration of this agreement (and beyond).
+You waive all rights to seriousness, and being yourself the duration of this agreement (and beyond).
-Any attempt to resist will result in immediate deployment of a **nuclear missile** to your exact concurrent coordinates. ☢
+Any attempt to resist will result in immediate deployment of a **nuclear missile** to your exact concurrent coordinates.

 ---